davidalvarezdlt/skeltorch/README.md

 - Automatic handling of random seeds, specified during the creation of an experiment.
 - Easy implementation of custom pipelines.
-- (NEW) Automatic handling of multi-GPU training.
+- Automatic handling of multi-GPU training.

 ## Installing Skeltorch
 Use ``pip`` to install Skeltorch in your virtual environment: